Explore Indigenous Experiences in Manitoba

-Whether it’s learning about Treaty Land, joining a community event or taking part in a hands-on Indigenous learning experience, every moment offers a chance to celebrate, learn and reflect.
+Whether it’s learning about Treaty Land, joining a community event or taking part in an immersive Indigenous learning experience or guided tour, every moment offers an opportunity to connect with Indigenous cultures.

-Check out our blogs below for Indigenous experiences in Manitoba.
-Plan your trip today!
+Browse our blogs below for Indigenous experiences in Manitoba.

 Indigenous Foodie Experiences to Have in Manitoba